 Requirements for Certification

-- 50 credits of continuing education that meets all requirements of the current National Component of the National Continued Competency Program within the past two years.
+- Fifty (50) credits of continuing education that meets all requirements of the current National Continued Competency Program within the past two (2) years.

 - The National Registry accepts State EMS Office approved and CAPCE accredited education, education from EMS education programs, and U.S. accredited academic credit or college course.
 All education must be directly related to EMS patient care.